suenerve/Discord-Username-Checker/README.md

 - Generates and checks for a specific given amount of usernames with a specific username length, (e.g 4 letters usernames.)
 - Supports Multi-Tokens.
 - Completely customizable.
 > - Hmm but what about proxies?
 Proxies **Does NOT** bypass the rate limit.
-The only thing could save you is Multi-Tokens.
+Will add it soon though

  > Check <a href =#notes >notes</a> for a very important information before using this tool, and for some FAQ.
 And BEFORE opening an issue.